A new report shows that one of the biggest breaks in Trump’s tax law will go to the richest Americans

 A new report from the Joint Committee on Taxation found that a provision from the Republican tax law designed to help small businesses would mostly benefit Americans in the top 1% of earners.

-The report, released Monday, broke down various aspects of the GOP tax law, including the new deduction for pass-through businesses, or companies in which the owner takes the profits as income and pays taxes on those profits as part of their individual tax return.
+The report, released Monday, broke down various aspects of the GOP tax law, including the new deduction for pass-through businesses, or companies in which the owner takes the profits as income and pays taxes on those profits as part of his or her individual tax return.

 In the new law, many pass-through businesses will be able to deduct the first 20% of qualified pass-through income from their individual filings.
-That would theoretically bring down the top marginal tax rate for pass-through owners from 37% to 29.6%.
+That would theoretically bring down the top marginal tax rate for pass-through owners from to 29.6% from 37%.

-A significant amount of the pass-through deduction’s benefits will go to those filers making more than $1 million per year.
-According to the JCT report, 44.2% of its benefits would go to around 200,000 millionaire filers in 2018.
+A significant amount of the pass-through deduction’s benefits will go to those filers making more than $1 million a year.
+According to the JCT report, 44.2% of its benefits would go to about 200,000 millionaire filers in 2018.
 The report projected that share would increase to 52.4% by 2024.

 In short, that means about one-third of the 0.3% of Americans making $1 million and over will receive a benefit of $17.8 billion.